Space and Satellite Technologies

 Pricing and Financing

 Primary and secondary market pricing of an offering is analyzed against the competition within the current and future marketplace.
-This involves rate of depreciation, financing options, warranty value, avionics and parts obsolescence, service bulletins and regulatory compliance, pricing power, and return on investment.
+Involves rate of depreciation, financing options, warranty value, avionics and parts obsolescence, service bulletins and regulatory compliance, pricing power, and return on investment.

 Value Proposition